Anwarvic/anwarvic.github.io/README.md

 > **Note:**
 >
 > Any file that wasn't mentioned in the previous list is either deprecated or
-> not important at the current moment
+> not important at the current moment!

 ## _config.yml